-- 1. Complete a FAFSA: The 2017-2018 FAFSA is available to complete for subscriptions between June 2017 and May 2018. - a.
+- 1. Complete a FAFSA: - a.
 Use school code 003588. - b.
 Create a FSA ID and Password at FSA ID.
 (Dependent students will need for at least one parent to create a FSA ID as well.)
 The FSA ID will be used for both the FAFSA and loan documents. - c.
 UMHB receives FAFSA results within 5 business days from the Department of Education. - 2.
-Accept an award package: The UMHB Financial Aid Office will calculate an award package then notify the student via email within a few days after receiving the FAFSA. - 3.
-Submit required documentation: The UMHB Financial Aid Office will follow up with students via email should other forms and documentation be required to verify information provided on the FAFSA.
+Accept an award package: The UMHB Financial Aid Office will calculate an award package then notify the student via email within a few days after receiving the FAFSA. - Submit required documentation: The UMHB Financial Aid Office will follow up with students via email should other forms and documentation be required to verify information provided on the FAFSA.
 Note: A student's financial aid application may be processed on an estimated basis until all required documentation is submitted.